Everyday Healthy Recipes

 • Baking powder and bicarbonate of soda.

-Ingredients for healthy carrot muffins in individual dishes.
+Ingredients for making carrot muffins with dates in individual dishes.

 How to prepare the carrots